autocrypt/autocrypt/doc/install.rst

 Enigmail (development version)
 ------------------------------

 Enigmail_ is a plugin for Thunderbird_.
-For decades, it has been the first choice to use PGP encryption with E-Mail.
-Enigmail has integrated Autocrypt support in `Enigmail nightly development branches`_ and aims to reach Autocrypt Level 1 compliance soon.
+For years, it has been the first choice to use OpenPGP encryption with E-Mail.
+Enigmail has integrated Autocrypt support in `Enigmail nightly development branches`_ and aims to reach Autocrypt Level 1 compliance with the next major release scheduled for Q1/2018.

 .. _Enigmail: https://enigmail.net
 .. _Thunderbird: https://www.mozilla.org/en-US/thunderbird/